daostack/arc/docs/concepts.md

 * **[Avatar](ref/controller/Avatar.md)** - *This is the public facing part of the DAO that handles the interaction of the DAO with the rest of the world(interacing with other DAOs, paying third party participants, etc...)*.
 * **Subscribed [Elements](#elements)** - *The set of [Schemes](ref/universalSchemes/UniversalSchemeInterface.md) and [Global Constraints](ref/globalConstraints/GlobalConstraintInterface.md) the DAO consists of*.

-Those components are orginized in a single smart contract called a *[Controller](Controller)*.
+Those components are organized in a single smart contract called a *[Controller](Controller)*.

 ## Elements

-The main configurable and extendable building blocks of DAOs are: *Schemes* and *Global Constraints*, which are collectivley called *elements*.
+The main configurable and extendable building blocks of DAOs are: *Schemes* and *Global Constraints*, which are collectively called *elements*.
 * **[Schemes](ref/universalScheme/UniversalSchemeInterface.md)** *define the "do's" of the DAO, defining rules under which actions are taken, based on the participants input.* Examples of Schemes are:
     * Rewarding contributions if other participants recognize them as worthy.
     * Voting on proposals and automatically executing the chosen proposal.